A 3-Day Epic Wicklow Road Trip Itinerary

 From Dublin Airport, the easiest way to reach county Wicklow is the M50, heading southbound to Bray.
 The motorway bypasses Dublin entirely, so you won’t have to drive through the city.
 Don’t forget that you will have to pay the toll for using the M50.

-Start Your Road Trip in Bray
+Start Your Wicklow Itinerary in Bray

 If traffic is fluid on the M50, you should be in Bray in 40-50 minutes from Dublin Airport.
 Once there, you can easily park just north of the beach.